The new Messianic Age has dawned in Jesus, therefore calendrical rituals and other Levitical regulations belong to the old and now obsolete order.

 Continue reading HOUSE OF GOD

 Jesus is the True and Greater Tabernacle in whom the presence and glory of God reside – John 1:14.

 The gospel of John presents Jesus as the place where God dwells, where His glory is manifested for all to see.
 He is the Greater Tabernacle where true worship of the Father takes place “in the spirit.”
 Access to the glory of God is no longer confined by the physical walls of a temple building or the geographic boundaries of Ancient Israel.

 Jesus is the Greater and Final Temple foreshadowed by the ancient Tabernacle and the later Temple building in Jerusalem.

 Jesus is the true sanctuary that was foreshadowed in the ancient religious structures and worship rituals of Israel.
 He is the dwelling place of God’s presence and glory, and the true and final mediator between heaven and earth.
 Christ is the temple “made-without-hands” that was destroyed by evil men but restored when his Father raised him from the dead.

-SYNOPSIS – The Fullness and Grace of God are found only in the “Word made Flesh,” Jesus – John 1:14-18.
+The fullness and grace of God are found only in the “Word made Flesh,” Jesus of Nazareth – John 1:14-18.

-The prologue to the gospel of John introduces key themes – Life, Light, Witness, Truth, Grace.
-Jesus is the Light of the world, the source of Grace and Truth, and the True Tabernacle, the only-born Son of God, and the only one who has seen the Father.
-The prologue ends with the conclusion that Jesus is the only one who interprets the unseen God – (John 1:14-18).
+John’s prologue to his gospel introduces its key themes – Life, Light, Witness, Truth, and Grace.
+Jesus is the Light of the world, the source of Grace and Truth, the True Tabernacle, the only-born Son of God, and the only one who has seen the Father.
+The prologue concludes by declaring that he is the only one who is qualified to interpret the unseen God.